natefinch/npf/content/blog/starlight.md

 ```
 # Globals are:
 # w: the http.ResponseWriter for the request
-# r: the *http.request
+# r: the *http.Request
 # Fprintf: fmt.Fprintf

 # for loops and if statements need to be in functions in starlark
 def main():
   # Query returns a map[string][]string

-  # this gets a value from a map, with a default it it doesn't exist
+  # this gets a value from a map, with a default if it doesn't exist
   # and then takes the first value in the list.
   repeat = r.URL.Query().get("repeat", ["1"])[0]
   name = r.URL.Query().get("name", ["starlight"])[0]